neuefische/wd-flipped-classroom-curriculum/sessions/git-branches-and-prs/git-branches-and-prs.md

 ### Basic Workflow for a Pull Request

 1. Create a new branch with `git branch <branchname>`
-2. Make changes to the code
+2. Make changes to the code / write your code fpr the feature
 3. Push the changes and the new branch with `git push -u origin <branchname>` (after you have done this once you can use `git push` for this branch)
 4. Create a pull request on GitHub from the new branch into `main`